0xInfection/XSRFProbe/README.md

 - Spiders the target website to find all pages.
 - Finds all types of forms present on the each page.
 - Hunts out hidden as well as visible parameter values.
+- Identifies every parameter type by identifying a normal request.
 - Submits each form with normal tokens & parameter values.
-- Generates random token strings and sets parameter values.
+- Generates random token strings and sets parameter values accordingly.
 - Submits each form with the crafted tokens.
 - Finds out if the tokens are sufficiently protected.
-- Generates custom proof of concepts after each successful bug hunt.
+- Generates custom proof of concepts after each successful request and subsequent discovery.

 <img src="https://i.imgur.com/a2va9wh.gif" />